samddrell/CLAHE-optimization/README.md

 - **All three combined:** +5.4%
 Gains did not add linearly; register pressure, shared-mem usage, and control overhead can interact.

-### Summary of Kernal 2 Changes(% change vs. baseline):

 ### Kernal Explanations:

 **originalComputeTileLUT**

+Original

 Baseline CLAHE LUT builder: one tile per block, a single shared 256-bin histogram updated with shared-mem atomicAdd, followed by clip + redistribute, then a single-thread CDF → LUT pass.
 Simple and reliable, but heavy atomic contention on hot bins can limit speed.
 (If your historical version used 255 - (…) in the mapping, that inverts contrast—keep mapping consistent across variants.)

-**computeTileLUT**
+**restrictComputeTileLUT**

+Original with restrict

 Same algorithm as the baseline, but all image/LUT pointers are marked __restrict__ to promise no aliasing.
 This often lets the compiler issue more efficient read-only loads and slightly better scheduling.
 Expect modest speedups with identical output (assuming the same mapping convention).

-**fasterComputeTileLUT_opt**

-Uses one histogram per warp in shared memory (WARPS×256), so warps update private bins with far fewer conflicts; then it reduces per-warp histograms into a final 256-bin array before the usual clip + redistribute + CDF/LUT.
-This can cut atomic contention dramatically, but the extra shared memory and the reduction step can reduce occupancy and even hurt performance on memory-constrained devices if tiles aren’t very contentious.

-**test_A**
+**histogramPerWarpComputeTileLUT**

+1 hist per warp

+**minimizedAtomicsComputeTileLUT**

+minimized atomics

 Implements warp-aggregated atomics: threads in a warp first group identical pixel values using __match_any_sync, and only the leader lane performs a single atomicAdd with the group’s vote count.
 This slashes atomics when neighboring pixels repeat (typical natural images), but adds warp-wide mask/shuffle overhead and brings little benefit on random/noisy tiles.
 LUT build is the standard clip → CDF → LUT path.

-**test_C**
+**vectorizedComputeTileLUT**

+vectorized loads

 Accelerates memory access with vectorized loads (uchar4), so each thread processes 4 adjacent pixels per loop.
 This improves coalescing and cuts address arithmetic, then falls back to a short scalar tail.
 It’s alignment-sensitive—without a quick alignment prologue, misaligned uchar4 loads may underperform or be suboptimal on some GPUs.
 Otherwise the histogram and LUT steps are standard.

+**combinedComputeTileLUT**

+restrict + minimized atomics + vectorized loads

+A hybrid “kitchen-sink” fast path: first a short alignment prologue (scalar) to reach 4-byte alignment; then vectorized uchar4 loads for the main body; and for each byte, warp-aggregated atomics to minimize histogram updates.
+Finally clip → redistribute → CDF/LUT.
+Often best on desktop GPUs (e.g., Ada/4090) with high bandwidth and cheap warp ops; can be neutral or negative on Jetsons if register pressure lowers occupancy.

 **applyCLAHE**

 The apply stage: per pixel, find the surrounding 2×2 tiles, fetch the mapped values from each tile’s LUT at the input intensity, and write the bilinear interpolation.
 Work is embarrassingly parallel and largely memory-bound; keep accesses coalesced (blockDim.x multiple of 32), consider an interior-only fast path (no clamps) and optional shared-LUT staging when blocks align to tiles.

-**hist_vec_warpagg**

-A hybrid “kitchen-sink” fast path: first a short alignment prologue (scalar) to reach 4-byte alignment; then vectorized uchar4 loads for the main body; and for each byte, warp-aggregated atomics to minimize histogram updates.
-Finally clip → redistribute → CDF/LUT.
-Often best on desktop GPUs (e.g., Ada/4090) with high bandwidth and cheap warp ops; can be neutral or negative on Jetsons if register pressure lowers occupancy.

 ### Why combined can be worse than parts